-The next morning was where shit got real: I ate Sofia’s breakfast.
+The next morning was where shit got real: I ate Sarah’s breakfast.

 She made oatmeal, a food I’m generally comfortable with.
-(Sofia, being vegan, has pretty healthy habits, another reason I felt safe to experiment with her.)
+(Sarah, being vegan, has pretty healthy habits, another reason I felt safe to experiment with her.)

 When I finished my bowl, I was still a little hungry, as I normally have my egg, and since we had planned to go Ripstiking on the lakefront, I knew I needed more.
 I wasn’t going be obnoxious and ask to boil an egg (though I considered it), so I asked if I could have a spoon of peanut butter.